New Scout Resource

 The Pack Committee consists of representatives from each Den and other volunteer adults who manage the pack and its programs.
 Parents are encouraged to join the committee and attend regular meetings.
 Meeting dates are shown on the Pack Calendar.
 All Pack Committee Members must also be trained registered adult volunteers.
 Along with the Cubmaster, the Pack Committee Chair leads the group in planning and organizing the Pack program.
 The Committee is also responsible for maintaining Pack funds and planning its budget.

 The Pack Calendar is the current calendar of events for Pack 156.
 We realize that scouts and families have different needs.
 We've attempted to plan a program that meets as many needs as possible.
 Please note that dates are subject to change as we get closer to events.
 Announcements of special events and calendar updates will come home with the scouts from Den meetings or via email.
+Please be sure to sign up with Scoutbook. https://www.scoutbook.com/mobile/ That is our pack's main form of communication!
 If you have suggestions for our program, please let a Leader know.

 Parents are required to attend monthly Pack Meetings with their Scout.
 Pack Meetings are a time when awards are given and scouts are recognized for their achievements.
 It is also a time that you can rejoice in what all the scouts have done.

-All Pack Meetings take place at the Capshaw Cafeteria usually in the third week of the month at 6:30 PM.
+All Pack Meetings take place at the Capshaw Cafeteria usually on the third Thursday of the month at 6:00 PM.
 See the calendar for the schedule of meetings.
-Scouts sit together as Dens with the families sitting behind the Cubs.
-Each month, a Den is chosen to be the Color Guard for the opening ceremony.
+Scouts sit together as Dens with families sitting behind the Cubs.
+Each month a Den is chosen to be the Color Guard for the opening ceremony.
 All dens will have the opportunity to be Color Guard at least once.

 It's not actually a meeting, but rather a show... entertainment for your heart and mind.
 Lord Baden-Powell (the founder of Scouting) called Scouts, "A Game with a Purpose."